TFillary/Badger2040-Wavewform-Gen/README.md

 frequency of 125Mhz.

 # Controls
-  Button a - steps through the duty cycles available Buttons b & c - select the frequency increment, either 1Khz or 10Khz Button Up - increases the frequency by the increment Button Down - decreases the frequency by the increment
+  - Button a - steps through the duty cycles available
+  - Buttons b & c - select the frequency increment, either 1Khz or 10Khz
+  - Button Up - increases the frequency by the increment
+  - Button Down - decreases the frequency by the increment

+# Conclusion
 Although not tested, it should be possible to set the frequency down to 200hz if the frequency increment was modified.
 Lack of available buttons limited this.